 This rougher northern sea is tempestuous but will nonetheless steal your heart.
-The nicest time of the year is at the turn of May and June, when the days are longest and the chicks have hatched.
-Enjoy Rügen, Bornholm, Copenhagen – and an especially sporty sailing experience
+The nicest time of the year is at the turn of May and June, when the days are longest.
+Enjoy Rügen, Bornholm, Copenhagen – and an especially sporty sailing experience.

 Weather in the Baltic